-Water is a critical resource in Canada, and particularly in Alberta. on May 5, 2011 the Alberta Centre for Sustainable Rural Communities hosted academic representatives and Watershed Planning and Advisory Councils (WPACs) members rom across Alberta to discuss ways in which social science research can address water management issues.
-This workshop took place in Red Deer, Alberta and addressed both the benefits and opportunities that policy analysis rural and environmental sociology, adaptive and integrated watershed research, law and economics and many other areas of the social sciences offer to improve watershed and riparian management.
+Water is a critical resource in Canada, and particularly in Alberta.
+On May 5, 2011 in Red Deer, Alberta, the ACSRC hosted academic representatives and Watershed Planning and Advisory Councils (WPACs) members from across Alberta to discuss ways in which social science research can address water management issues.
+The workshop addressed both the benefits and opportunities that policy analysis rural and environmental sociology, adaptive and integrated watershed research, law and economics and many other areas of the social sciences offer to improve watershed and riparian management.

 Click here to view the project report.